 :G-Jet is the truth.
 You can see it in his eyes, his story and hear it in his music; he’s part of the next generation of great rappers from the Lone Star State!”
 G-Jet quickly attracted attention with his track, “Richard Pryor” which appeared on the acclaimed A3C Volume 4 Hip-Hop Festival Compilation in 2014.

-After sharing the stage with artists such as Kevin Gates, Wiz Khalifa, Wale, Flatbush Zombies, Lil Durk and many others, G- Jet will be part of the upcoming Smokers Club Tour this June.
-The tour kicks off in Vancouver and will travel across the US all summer.
+After sharing the stage with artists such as Kevin Gates, Wiz Khalifa, Wale, Flatbush Zombies, Lil Durk and many others, G- Jet was part of the 2016 Smokers Club Tour

 “G-Jet represents a new generation of Texas Hip-hop” added Wilson.